material-identity/material-identity.github.io/docs/en10168/index.md

 ## Tools

-Tools supporting the validation, testing, and rendering as PDF and HTML are available at [https://www.npmjs.com/org/s1seven](https://www.npmjs.com/org/s1seven).
-These tools implement the features described in the following for easy adoption by users and developers.
-The source code and documentation can be found at [https://github.com/s1seven/schema-tools](https://github.com/s1seven/schema-tools).
+Tools supporting the validation, testing, and rendering of Forestry and ForestrySource schemas as PDF are available as part of the Material Identity ecosystem.
+These tools, along with the schema definitions, examples, and documentation, are consolidated in the central repository at [https://github.com/material-identity/schemas](https://github.com/material-identity/schemas).

 ## Licensing